Generated Ozark river scene representing Missouri's Eleven Point River, not an exact location photo

 If the Eleven Point is too thin, too crowded, or too warm in the wrong section, pivot to a bigger Ozark tailwater or a more straightforward float river rather than forcing it.

-Use Missouri's Eleven Point special regulations page every trip.
-The Blue Ribbon reach from Greer Spring Branch to Turner Mill is artificial-only with a one-trout daily limit and an 18-inch minimum; the White Ribbon reach downstream has different trout harvest rules, and upper-river bass and goggle-eye limits still apply.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Use Missouri's Eleven Point special fishing rules page every trip.
+The Blue Ribbon reach from Greer Spring Branch to Turner Mill is artificial-only with a one-trout daily limit and an 18-inch minimum.
+The White Ribbon reach downstream has different trout harvest rules, and upper-river bass and goggle-eye limits still apply.

 Greer Crossing